lsst-sqre/sqr-032/index.rst

 As such, pytest-doctestplus_ provides a uniform system for testing all doctests that developers write.

 On the other hand, Sybil_ only operates on reStructuredText pages.
-Compared to pytest-doctestplus_, though, Sybil_ has an extensible parsers system that can allow us to test examples in other languages, such as shell scripts or even HTTP calls.
+Compared to pytest-doctestplus_, though, Sybil_ has an extensible parsing system that can allow us to test examples in other languages, such as shell scripts or even HTTP calls.
 Sybil_ also has a more flexible syntax for constructing invisible code blocks and for skipping tests.

 There are fundamentally two options for applying doctests, then:

-1. Use pytest-doctestplus_ to test all docstrings.
+1. Use pytest-doctestplus_ to test all doctests.

-2. Use pytest-doctestplus_ to only test doctests in examples, and then use Sybil to test reStructuredText pages.
+2. Use pytest-doctestplus_ to only test doctests in docstrings, and then use Sybil to test reStructuredText pages.

 From a capability standpoint, the second option is more appealing as it allows greater flexibility in testing examples in reStructuredText documentation.
 The drawback is that developers must be aware of the distinction of writing doctests in these two environments, and learn the skip syntax for each.